FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 `"status":"cancelled"`.
 So cancel whichever you like.
 In many cases, depending how your system is set up, the path of least confusion on your side may be to CANCEL THE MOST RECENT BOOKING.

+## Question: Supporting Language Translations

+Does the External API support company language translations?

+### Answer

+Yes, language translations are supported in the External API to match the configured language translations in the requested dashboard.
+To view the supported language translation a parameter can be set on the API request to return content in the desired language.
+FareHarbor currently supports the following translations if those are "active" in the dashboard: Supported Languages

+Example Request: Get /Companies/<comapny-shortname>/items/&language=es

+To Note: Using languages in the request will only provide translations for content and will not provide proper formatting or localization.

 # FH API Integration Best Practices